 - Unlike Google AdWords, when a user clicks on an organic result, there is no cost to the website owner.
-This means that once the ground work has been completed to achieve results and maintain the results, all traffic through these results are FREE.
+This means that once the groundwork has been completed to achieve results and maintain the results, all traffic through these results is FREE.

 - Conversion Rates